nehal96/react-nd/README.md

 # React Nanodegree Projects and Coursework

-Projects and coursework from Udacity's React Nanodegree
+Projects, coursework, and resources from Udacity's React Nanodegree

 ## Resources

-Articles, blogs, docs, and other resources for React concepts posted throughout the Classroom.
+Articles, blogs, tutorials, docs, and other resources for React concepts posted throughout the Classroom.

 ### 1. React Fundamentals